anitasv/cuboid/README.md

 Implements a solution to Problem 212, Project Euler.
 It is a very old problem, so I hope I am not violating any rules.
-This is not a very performant implementation, identical java implementation was 17 times faster (java: 51 seconds vs clojure: 883 seconds).
+This is not a very performant implementation, identical java implementation was 17 times faster (zig: 4 seconds, java: 51 seconds vs clojure: 883 seconds).

 I did mostly to learn clojure than solving the problem itself.